Hajitsu/backing-up/README.md

-# BackUp From Everything With #BashScript
+# BackUp From Everything With #ShellScript

 **Story of the project**